Person Profile / Case File

 Aartie Nandpersad appears positioned inside GTT’s enterprise and connectivity-commercial layer, with visible relevance to managed infrastructure services, IP transit, cloud connectivity, cybersecurity solutions, and enterprise networking ecosystems.
 The role is strategically relevant not because of direct infrastructure ownership, but because GTT operates a large international backbone environment where enterprise relationships, connectivity demand, and cloud-network integration shape infrastructure growth and interconnection economics.

-Object Position
+Subject Position

 Aartie Nandpersad is publicly listed as an Account Manager at GTT and appears at ITW as a sponsor representative.
+See also: Carla Sanderson.

-Public attendee metadata identifies:
+Public attendee metadata identifies: See also: Kaleem Ahmed Usmani.

-•target-market relevance to the Netherlands
+• target-market relevance to the Netherlands See also: tizu.

 GTT publicly positions itself as a global Tier 1 provider delivering:

-•global backbone services
+• global backbone services

-•virtualised network solutions
+• virtualised network solutions

 Operating Role / Decision Role